Title

 A Philippine law establishes guidelines for the exportation of Filipino construction workers, aiming to protect their welfare and support the development of the overseas construction industry, while also addressing issues of recruitment under unfavorable conditions and defining responsibilities of government agencies.

-The main policy objective is to support the development of the Filipino overseas construction industry while ensuring the protection and welfare of Filipino construction workers exported abroad.
+To support the development of the Filipino overseas construction industry while ensuring the protection and welfare of Filipino construction workers, by defining government agency responsibilities and setting safeguards to prevent abusive recruitment and employment arrangements.

-Only Filipino construction companies are authorized to export Filipino construction workers.
+Only Filipino construction companies may export Filipino construction workers, effective May 1, 1979.

-Construction workers may be processed for employment in overseas construction projects only if they are employed by companies registered with the Overseas Construction Board.
+Only if such workers are employed by companies registered with the Overseas Construction Board.

-A committee composed of the Ministers of Labor, Foreign Affairs, Tourism, Finance, and the Officer-in-Charge of the Travel Processing Center is to establish measures to inhibit such abuses.
+The Minister of Labor, Minister of Foreign Affairs, Minister of Tourism, Minister of Finance, and the Officer-in-Charge of the Travel Processing Center.

 Analyze Cases Smarter, Faster